PerimeterX/perimeterx-node-express/README.md

 <a name="contributing"></a> Contributing
 ----------------------------------------

-By forking the repository and changing your configurations on `tests/utils/test.util.js` you can easily setup a development kit.
+By forking the repository, renaming `tests/utils/test.util.js.dist` into `tests/utils/test.util.js` and changing your configurations on
+`tests/utils/test.util.js` you can easily setup a development kit.

 ##### <a name="tests"></a> Running tests